demondevx/CasinoCore/guide.md

   - Lawyer licenses expire automatically after the configured duration
   - Licenses can be revoked by judges using `/revoke-license`
   - License cards are generated with Canvas and include user information
+- **History & Tracking:**
+  - All court actions are logged to a dedicated court logs channel (configurable via `/legal-info legal-setup`)
+  - Fine history tracks all fines issued with amounts, reasons, and timestamps
+  - Detain history records all detentions with amounts recovered and dates

 ### 3.10 Backups & Restore Workflow
 - Hourly job enforces backup locks.